pkp/pkp-ojs-crossref-manual/troubleshootingDepositsExport.md

 # Troubleshooting Deposits from XML Export

-When you submit your DOIs via [CrossRef's interface](http://doi.crossref.org), a report on the success of your submissions will be emailed to the address labeled under Technical Support Contact for your journal.
+When you submit your DOIs via [Crossref's interface](http://doi.crossref.org), a report on the success of your submissions will be emailed to the address labeled under Technical Support Contact for your journal.
 You can change the email of the depositor within the `<head>` parent element in your XML.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>